daniel-j-h/srtm-util/README.md

 SRTM Utilities
 ==============

-Using the Shuttle Radar Topography Mission (SRTM) elevation models and related .hgt files for visualization and exploration.
+Using the Shuttle Radar Topography Mission (SRTM) elevation models and related .hgt files for visualization and exploration

 Description